Learn

 For people who enjoy the benefits of raw honey but prefer a smoother texture, creamed honey offers the best of both worlds.

 Pure honey should be exactly what it claims to be: honey, and nothing else.
-Because honey is often diluted, blended, or mislabelled, testing and transparency play an important role in ensuring authenticity.

 How We Handle Our Honey